AVividLight/CSCI_1730/AssignmentThree/Complex_Class/readme.md

 Complete as of 3/2/2019
 ===
+Part Two
+---
+Modify the Complex class from problem #1 and replace all arithmetic and relational operator member functions with appropriate overloaded operators (+, -, *, /, ==).
+In addition, add friend functions to overload the insertion and extraction operators (<< and >>) for use with the Complex class.
+Then modify the main function and any other stand-alone functions that make use of Complex objects to make use of the new overloaded operators.

+Part One
+---
 Create a class, called Complex, for modeling complex numbers, a + bi, and some complex number arithmetic/comparison operations.

 Here is what should be included within this class: